a2x/cs2-dumper/README.md

 ## Usage

 1. Ensure the game process is running (Being in the main menu should suffice).
-2. Run the `cs2-dumper` executable.
-   - Note that some memflow connectors may require elevated privileges to work.
+2. Run the `cs2-dumper` executable (Note that some memflow connectors may require elevated privileges to work).
-   - Ensure that you have the appropriate config file in the same directory as the `cs2-dumper` executable:
-     - For Linux: `config_linux.json`
-     - For Windows: `config_win.json`

 When running the executable without providing an optional memflow connector name, it will default to using the [memflow-native](https://github.com/memflow/memflow-native) cross-platform OS layer to read the memory of the game process.
 If you wish to use an existing memflow connector instead, pass the `connector` and optional `connector-args` arguments to the program.

-E.g. `./cs2-dumper -c kvm -vvv`
+E.g. `./cs2-dumper -c pcileech -a device=fpga -vvv`

 ### Available Arguments